 Instead, when you walk, walk slowly.
 When you do something, choose only one activity.
 Cut your daily to-do list in half.
 Allow yourself to breathe.

 Do one thing at a time, but do what matters.

 When we’re trying to get everything done, we lose track of what’s important, and what’s not, everything simply has to “get done”.
 We don’t put our hearts into it, we don’t put anything, really, especially anything creative.

 But when we slow down, everything starts to count.
 Instead of living in the imaginary destination, you can feel each step, ponder what the next one will feel like, instead of fighting and rushing for the next shortcut.
 Doing one more slow trip to the kitchen will not make you loose 10 seconds, but gain the same amount.
 Instead of pestering, picking up the dishing and quickly putting them into the machine, you can enjoy the touch of your fingers on the plates, the temperature difference between the living room and the fridge, and simply use that time to be there and enjoy.

 Of course, you’re busy, but really, at the end of the day, will these 10 seconds really make a difference?
 Time itself is irrelevant, what matters is using it wisely.
 If you need 15 more minutes, don’t try to gain 5 seconds here and there by rushing and exhausting you.
 Why not instead shut off your phone and email when you need to be productive.
 Simply one less interruption will give you the time you need, to be productive, and to appreciate life, as you’re living it.

-Then, next time, when you slowly get on that high-speed train, you’ll know exactly why, and you’ll be sure to enjoy the scenery.
+Then, next time you’ll take a high-speed train, you’ll know exactly why, and you’ll enjoy the scenery.